 Mitragyna Speciosa or kratom has taken the world by storm over the last few years.
-People have developed an affinity for consuming this drug due to its opioid-like effects.
 This herb is originally grown in Southeast Asia and has been used for its medicinal purposes for a long time.

 The recreational use of kratom is becoming more and more common as people find relief in its desirable effects.
 However, the government of the United States and the Food and Drug Administration (FDA) alike are opposed to this increasing use of kratom on the streets.